VimDrones/Vimdrones-Docs/docs/designer.md

 ![Vimdrones Desiginer Formation Append](/static/append-3d-eagle.gif "Vimdrones Desiginer Formation Append")

 #### Transform the Drone Scene
 * Select the Mesh Object in the material collections, **Item** -> **Transform**.
-You could add keyframe of Loction, Rotation or Scale to make the animation of teh Mesh Object, so the Drone Scene can been transform.
+You could add keyframe of Loction, Rotation or Scale to make the animation of teh Mesh Object, so the Drone Scene can be transformed.
 * You could also deform the Object vertices or control points, or add Inherited animation(E.g armature) to the Object to make the animation.
-The Object has the animation, then the Drones has the animation.
+The Object has the animation, then the Drones have the animation.

 ## Land the Drones
 * When we finish all the Drone Formations, **Begin** **Append** the drones to the **End Scene**, set the drones to the same location of the Begin Scene at Current Frame -> 1